teamscode/teamscode.github.io/_posts/contests/2021-04-24-spring-2021-virtual-programming-contest.md

   <a href="https://x-camp.academy"><img src="/assets/images/sponsor_x-camp2.png" alt="X-Camp Academy" style="width: 220px; margin-bottom: 30px; margin-right: 20px; display block;"></a>
 </div>

+#Registration#

+####Registration is open for all of our divisions!
+Please refer to the links below.
+If you are unsure which division to register for, please refer to our guidelines below.

+<a href="https://teamscode.xjoi.net/spring2021adv">Advanced Division</a>
+<a href="https://teamscode.xjoi.net/spring2021int">Intermediate Division</a>
+<a href="https://teamscode.xjoi.net/spring2021nov">Novice Division Division</a>

 # Basic Information #

 #### View detailed logistics about the contest in our [logistics document](https://drive.google.com/file/d/1Q4PBnGJbuFDCH3rfAxBjT1gBmWHXss2U/view?usp=sharing).